Xascrimson/aws_cognito_workshop/quickstart/content/docs/seven.md

 From the Pool Details page for your user pool, select App clients from the left General Settings section in the navigation bar.

 1. Tick "Select all" checkbox.
-2. CallBack URL will be our Cloudfront url.
+2. CallBack URL will be our Cloudfront URL.
 3. Under "Allowed OAuth Flows", tick "implicit grant"
-4. Allowed Oauth Scopes, you can tick all
+4. Allowed OAuth Scopes, you can tick all

 ![](/cognito.png)